The manual is a transparency and recognition tool for admissions officers in the Nordic and Baltic countries.

 - Centre for Quality Assessment in Higher Education (Lithuanian ENIC/NARIC)

 - Danish Agency for Higher Education and Science (Danish ENIC/NARIC office)

 - ENIC/NARIC Iceland

-- Finnish National Board of Education (ENIC-NARIC Finland)
+- Finnish National Agency for Education (ENIC-NARIC Finland)

-- NOKUT – Norwegian Agency for Quality Assurance in Education
+- NOKUT – Norwegian Directorate for Higher Education and Skills (Norwegian ENIC/NARIC office)

-- Swedish Council for Higher Education (ENIC-NARIC Sweden)
+- Swedish Council for Higher Education (Swedish ENIC/NARIC office)